For belt-drive models, refer to the link above.

 - If you have a LMT'D, you may also have small torque plates.
 Simply remove the small bolt and slide the torque plates off.
 The bolt on the right is shorter and should be reinstalled at this location.

 - Lift the bike frame off the wheel.
-Many times this is easier than turning the bike over.
-However it may require a helper to remove it carefully.
+Many times, this is easier than turning the bike over.
+However, it may require a helper to remove it carefully.

-- To reinstall wheel, ensure the torque spacers are on the inside of the frame and line up with the frame dropouts.
+- To reinstall the wheel, ensure the torque spacers are on the inside of the frame and line up with the frame dropouts.
 This is critical for correct wheel fit and safety.

-- Place the motor cable and cassette between the two hanging chains and lower the bike frame on to the wheel.
+- Place the motor cable and cassette between the two hanging chains and lower the bike frame onto the wheel.
 When doing this, orient the axle notch for the moto cable facing forward and keep the spacer configuration in mind.

 - Tighten axle nuts to 30nm.

-- Plug in motor cable paying attention to the orientation.
-Line up the two arrows on the connector and do not bend any pins when reinstalling.
+- Plug-in motor cable, paying attention to the orientation.
+Line up the two arrows on the connector, and do not bend any pins when reinstalling.
 Zip-tie this cable back down when installed.